Archive for the 'film' Category

 Here it is:

-Thank you for the prompt response, all information is currently being processed.”
+“Hello Thank you for the prompt response, all information is currently being processed.”

-Hello- you have only said a few words and I already hate you.
-“Processed?”
+Hello?
+You have only said a few words and I already hate you.
+“My information is being processed?”
 Why do you sound like the auto-response I get from JCrew when I place an order?
 More familiar with online shopping than with casting perhaps?

 “The last few successful applicants will be responded to in the next couple of days, with an invite to the auditions.”

-Ok, now it sounds like some fucked up sweepstakes or something.
+Ok, now it sounds like some sweepstakes or something.
 “The last few successful applicants?”
 All this needs is a “SO ACT NOW” at the end of it.
 So very Publisher’s Clearing House.

 “If you would like to contact me personally, or maybe have a discussion about anything regarding the film, auditions etc, I am always about on Ind-E-Focus.”

 Ah, no, I really DON’T want to contact you personally.
-Why would I want to contact you personally?
-Advanced begging?
-I know absolutely NOTHING about this film.
+Why would I want to contact you PERSONALLY?
+I know NOTHING about this film.
 What project are you talking about?
 Does it have a name?
-Also “always about” is a nauseating turn of phrase,

 “As I mentioned in my original casting call, I am using Ind-E-Focus to keep an online account of all cast and crew applicants, it is a lot easier for me to keep all of your details here and respond to you instantly.”

 Ah, easy for you.
 What about me?
+IS IT EASY FOR ME?
 And what is so instant about it?
 I think email is pretty instant.
 And whatever you “mentioned” I don’t remember.
 I don’t remember reading anybody’s casting call.
 No one does.
-We hit “reply” and send our info and forget about it.
-If we did remember all of them we would have to be like rain man like.
+We hit “reply” and send our info into cyberspace and forget about it.
+If we did remember all of them we would have to be rainman like.
 And why would I be interested in how you are keeping track of all the “applicants”?

-“I will look out for you on Ind-E-Focus, any doubts of my whereabouts, check my profile page under the username NaimaGeraldson.”
+“I will look out for you on Ind-E-Focus, any doubts of my whereabouts, check my profile page under my username: LaylaQ”

-No, I have no doubts about your WHEREABOUTS, only your IQ.
-I seriously don’t know what this means.
-Like I am sitting around wondering where Naima is?
+No, I have no doubts about your WHEREABOUTS, only your IQ LaylaQ.
+Am I am sitting around wondering where Layla is?
 Is she at the supermarket?
 Is she online shopping at JCrew?
 I wonder where she is?

-“I have created a post in the message boards titled System Defect, but it has now been locked, however, keep checking this post.”
+“There you may personal message me and send across your details.
+I have created a post in the message boards titled System Defect, but it has now been locked, however, so keep checking this post.”

 Great idea.
 I have nothing else to do.
 I will definitely keep checking it until it is unlocked.
+Right.
 No problem.
 I am already loving how “instant” this all is.
-Sounds like the brain trust on this project is out to lunch.
 Great idea sending everyone to a message board that is locked.
 That is so original.
-I’m sure your project is going to be super organized when in production.
+I’m sure your project is going to be SUPER ORGANIZED when in production.

 “I will be informing everyone when the audition process is finalized and the applicants have all been chosen.